dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 Binding Model
 ############

 Sometimes it may be worthwhile to create a type specifically for use with :doc:`model binding </mvc/models/model-binding>`.
-These types are typically just data objects with no behavior.
+These types are typically just data containers with no behavior.

+.. note:: Using a binding model (or viewmodel) is recommended to avoid allowing a malicious user to set properties on the model that are not included in the UI, but are exposed via model binding.

 API Model
 #########

-If you application exposes an API, the format of the data you expose to clients may be separated from your app's internal domain model by defining custom API model types.
+If your application exposes an API, the format of the data you expose to clients may be separated from your app's internal domain model by defining custom API model types.
+This allows you to change your internal model types without impacting clients that may be using your exposed APIs.

 Controller Responsibilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Controllers are the initial entry point for each request to an MVC app.
 Their primary responsibility is to work with the model to perform user commands and retrieve data in response to queries.
-The Controller then performs any necessary mapping from one model type to another (for instance creating a ViewModel needed for a particular View and pouplating it with results from the Domain Model), and then returns a particular View.
+The Controller then performs any necessary mapping from one model type to another (for instance creating a ViewModel needed for a particular View and populating it with results from the Domain Model), and then returns a particular View.

 .. note:: It's not uncommon for controllers to become bloated with too many responsibilities.
 Try to follow the `Single Responsibility Principle <http://deviq.com/single-responsibility-principle/>`_ and push business logic out of the controller and into the domain model whenever possible.